 But, particularly during World War I, the bugle became a rallying trope!

-And one of the more musically intriguing versions of this one is by the Mills Brothers.
+One of the more musically intriguing versions of this one is by the Mills Brothers.
 All of the “instruments”–including the bugle and other horns being “played” are actually vocal sound effects.
 What fun!
-Tap or click on the next image or link for this really different sound.
+Tap or click on the triangle in the next image or link for this really different sound.

 The popularity lasted through the World War II era . . .